Building trust before asking for commitment

 Users had no idea their personal data was being sold online

 People-finder sites made it trivially easy for identity thieves to access detailed profiles—addresses, phone numbers, relatives, property values—with just a name and city.
-But users were unaware of these sites or that their information was actively being sold.
+These data brokers collect, store, and sell personal information from public records, making users vulnerable to fraud and identity theft.
+But users were unaware of these sites or that their information was being actively sold.

 The Challenge

-The ask was to create a new identity protection product with a freemium/upsell component.
-Partners were eager to drive revenue, but I knew aggressive conversion tactics would backfire in identity protection.
+The brief was to create a new identity protection product with a free scan and a clear path to upgrade.
+Partners were eager to drive revenue, but I knew aggressive conversion tactics would backfire in the trust-sensitive world of identity protection.

-Users had no awareness of people-finder sites or the threat they posed.
-The design challenge was creating awareness and curiosity without triggering skepticism.
+Users were unaware of people-finder sites or the threat they posed.
+We needed to spark awareness and curiosity without triggering skepticism.

 Returning user modal

-My Product Owner’s initially asked that a modal be the user experience for new users.
-I found it too aggressive for new users and leveraged it for returning users that engaged with the scan instead.
-Partners can customize the frequency and duration of it’s use.
+My Product Owner initially asked that a modal be the user experience for new users.
+I found it too aggressive for new users and instead leveraged it for returning users who engaged with the scan.
+Partners can customize the frequency and duration of its use.

-• Conducting usability testing (in collaboration with Sr. Researcher)
+Ran usability testing (in collaboration with a senior researcher)

 I also fostered cross-functional alignment with the Product Owner, advocating for a trust-first approach that prioritized user education over immediate upselling.